mpuening/learn-jakartaee/SECURITY.md

 The `learn-jakartaee-security` contains classes for test users and integration to an LDAP system.
 These classes use Environment profile to make it easier to configure for different environments.
-There is also a `CredentialValidatorChain` class to allow one to hook up various validators depending on configuration.
+There is also a `DelegatingCredentialValidator` class to allow one to hook up various validators depending on configuration.
 For example, an application might define its `IdentityStore` as follows: